-Noble Park is a community of single-family homes, condominiums, and townhouses situated in northeastern Boulder.
+Noble Park is a community of single-family homes, condominiums, and Boulder townhouses situated in the northeastern area of the city.
 Prospective buyers will find that the home sizes in this neighborhood range from between 1,295 to 2,500 square feet, and that most of the houses in this neighborhood were built between 1991 and 1998.

 Although, Noble Park does not have many of its own restaurants and shops, numerous options are just a quick bike ride or drive away.
 Speaking of driving, Noble Park is a commuter-friendly neighborhood.
 Residents can just hop on the Foothills Parkway, which borders this neighborhood on its west side.
 Or for those who prefer to commute on two wheels, the Wonderland Creek bike path winds its way through this neighborhood and connects to Boulder's extensive network of trails.

 For fun or relaxation, residents can head to this neighborhood's Christensen Park.
 This recently renovated park features a playground, picnic area, natural wood "kid cave," as well as walking paths.
 There are also several other recreational opportunities close to this neighborhood including Howard Heuston Park, Valmont Bike Park, and—for canine lovers—the Valmont Dog Park